SelF-Eval: Self-supervised Fine-grained Dialogue Evaluation: Our Proposed Method

 \subsection{Data Construction}

 We need training data with quantitative annotation on both turn-level and dialogue-level (Figure \ref{Example}).
 However, only very few dialogue data today have these kinds of labels \cite{DBLP:conf/interspeech/GopalakrishnanH19} and the models trained with this kind of data are restricted by domain adaptability and generality.
 Inspired by previous work \cite{DBLP:conf/acl/MesgarBG20,DBLP:conf/acl/ZhangCDZFL020}, we adopt a replacement strategy that perturbs a dialogue at the semantic level.
 In this strategy, the easily accessible human-human dialogue is considered positive.
-The negative samples for this dialogue are constructed by replacing some turns with randomly selected turns from other dialogues\footnote{To ensure the generality of our method, we did not used more complex sampling strategies.}.
+The negative samples for this dialogue are constructed by replacing some turns with randomly selected turns from other dialogues\footnote{To ensure the generality of our method, we did not use more complex sampling strategies.}.
 These randomly selected turns bring multiple negative effects (topically in-congruent, semantic confusion, etc.) w.r.t the current dialogue context.
 However, different from previous works that replaced a fixed number of turns in a $n$>0 rounds dialogue, we set multiple replacement strategies and randomly replace $i\in\{0, 1, ..., n\}$ turns in it.
 One sample with more replacements is considered of worse overall quality \cite{DBLP:conf/interspeech/GopalakrishnanH19,DBLP:journals/corr/abs-2103-01287}.
 Specifically, we assign a score $1$ to the original dialogue and assign a score $(n\text{ - }i)/n$ to the new dialogue that replaces $i$ turns.
 By aligning the replaced turn numbers with a reference score, we get the required training data.
 Meanwhile, we avoid the quantity and domain limitation of human-annotated data and can easily obtain a large amount of fine-grained training data in different domains.

-Notice that 1) we treat each round with equal weight in this paper, but there may be differences when replacing a turn in the first round (usually a greeting round) or the last one; 2) we hypothesize the relationship between the number of replacement turns and the overall quality of the dialogue is linear, which is not necessarily true.
+Notice that 1) we treat each round with equal weight in this paper, but there may be differences when replacing a turn in the first round (usually a greeting round) or the last one; 2) we hypothesize a linear relationship between the number of replacement turns and the overall dialogue quality, which is not necessarily true.
 For example, replacing 3 turns and more than 3 turns in the same 6-rounds dialogue may cause the same damage to the overall dialogue quality.
 We leave these problems for future work.